← All Articles A Product of Kinsa Creative

 foreach ( $terms as $term ) {

-if ( $term->parent == '0' ) {
+if ( ! $term->parent == '0' ) {

-// $term is a parent
+// $term is a child, redeclare the $parent variable

 }